jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # [Blackheart](http://vs.tcgbrowser.com/images/cards/big/def-048.jpg)
 *Set: Defenders*

-Q: Even the Odds targeting Blackheart.
+Q: [Even the Odds](http://vs.tcgbrowser.com/images/cards/big/mnb-076.jpg) targeting Blackheart.
 He resets to a 4/4 for the rest of the combat, yes?
 His power does not turn on until the next combat he becomes involved in?

-A: Even the Odds creates a modifer that overrides or supresses any other modifers modifing ATK/DEF for THAT COMBAT.
-Any modifers that with a duration longer than the the combat will "turn on" after the combat has passed.
+A: Even the Odds creates a modifier that overrides or suppresses any other modifiers modifying ATK/DEF for THAT COMBAT.
+Any modifiers that with a duration longer than the the combat will "turn on" after the combat has passed.

 # Black Panther
 ## [Black Panther](http://vs.tcgbrowser.com/images/cards/big/COS-001.jpg) (MC - Illustrated)